Caliente to Pipe Spring with Iron Town In-between

 Pipe Springs National Monument, Utah - WagonPipe Springs National Monument, Utah - Wagon

-In the 1860s, Mormons from St. George brought cattle to the area, establishing a large ranch and setting up a conflict with the local Paiute Native American tribe.
-The natives raided Pipe Spring, which led to a stone fort being built over the spring in 1872.
+In the 1860s, Mormons from St. George brought cattle to the area, establishing a large ranch and setting up a conflict with the local Paiute Native American tribes.
+In addition, Navajo natives raided Pipe Spring, which led to a stone fort being built over the spring in 1872.

 Pipe Springs National Monument, Utah - Desert TelegraphPipe Springs National Monument, Utah - Desert Telegraph